-Te Kura is New Zealand's largest school, with around 24,000 students a year (approximately13,000 students enrolled at any one time) studying full or part-time, and staff based around the country.
+Te Kura is New Zealand's state distance education provider and largest school, with around 25,000 students a year (approximately13,000 students enrolled at any one time) studying full or part-time, and staff based around the country.
 Te Kura provides personalised learning programmes for students from early childhood to Year 13, as well as for adult learners and those with special education needs.
 Its students live in every part of the country and overseas and come from all walks of life.
 Te Kura works closely with local communities, schools and agencies that support its students, and has regional offices in Auckland, Hamilton, Wellington and Christchurch.